wix-incubator/fed-training-kit/README.md

 1. TDD
 1. Chrome Dev Tools

+## What's next?
+You are done with basics of FED world.
+Now, time to discover [fed-handbook](https://github.com/wix-private/fed-handbook) of Wix.

 ## Missing something?
 You feel like missing something or found an awesome talk/tutorial that you believe everyone should read - [contribute](./CONTRIBUTING.md)!